 Courses at the 100 and 200 level are the foundation for the advanced seminars and writing courses of the major.
 Each is a portal that introduces fundamental historical perspectives, chronological ordering schemes, and the secondary literature that defines the fields surveyed.
 There are also methodology courses at this level that introduce ways of studying history and methods of engagement with primary-source materials.

 One cardinal emphasis of the history major is original research based on primary-source materials and the creation of essays or theses that represent a synthesis of evidence and relevant historiographical materials.
-The upper tier of our major—the 300-level seminars—consists of small seminars whose goal is to foster original projects based on the abundant primary sources in our College's own collections and materials to be found in Hartford and regional archives or libraries.
+The upper tier of our major—the 300-level seminars—consists of small seminars whose goal is to foster original projects based on primary sources.
 Primary materials are also available in abundance on the Web and when not available locally can be obtained readily through the Library's Reference Department.

-The culminating exercise of the major is a two-semester thesis that can be elected by any history major following a process of application described on the department's Web page.
+While not required, the capstone of intellectual achievement in history is a two-semester thesis.
+The thesis may be elected by any history major following a process of application described on the department's Web page.
 Successful completion of a thesis is a prerequisite for honors in the major.

 Majors are required to complete 12 approved history courses with grades of C- or better.
 Those who select the thesis option must complete 10 approved history courses and a 2-credit thesis with grades of C- or better.
 At least eight of these courses, including the senior thesis, HIST 299, and HIST 300, must be completed at Trinity or in academic programs taught or sponsored by Trinity faculty.
 In the interest of shaping a trajectory from lower-division to higher-division courses, students may apply a maximum of two courses at the 100 and 200 levels taken during their senior year toward the major.
 The award of departmental honors will be based on superior performance in history courses and in a senior thesis.